-In this project, Dr James Hodkinson (School of Modern Languages and Cultures) and team worked with community groups, third sector organisations, the education sector and heritage industries to improve their access to materials and involve them in the processes and outcomes of research.
+In this project, Dr James Hodkinson (School of Modern Languages and Cultures) and colleagues worked with artists and arts organisations, community groups, third sector organisations, the education sector and heritage industries to improve their access to materials and involve them in the processes and outcomes of research.

 The team moved beyond collaboration/ co-production towards co-designed projects, research questions and methods.

 Several members of the School of Modern Languages and Cultures worked with marginalised groups to help co-develop research themes and questions in different areas.

 Professor Astbury helped black communities and students to access research materials, shape research questions, create their own archives and resources and art works, ensuring them were co-produced and co-designed.